stefanonegri/Demo-API-Manager/README.md

 Show Alerts

 ## Back to Developer Experience
-Create API from command line
+Create API from command line (this sep can be also done upfront as part of the requisites or in the create API step above; use this commands: https://github.com/stefanonegri/Demo-API-Manager/blob/master/scripts/apictl

-Show and try versioning and API Products
+Show and try versioning
+show API Products with Countries and Aviation APIs

+## ADMIN Exerience

+### Show Developer and Consumer Analytics
+### Show Admin Console
+### Show APIM Admin